apache/druid/docs/ingestion/concurrent-append-replace.md

 Additionally, keep the following in mind:

-- Concurrent append and replace fails if the task with `APPEND` lock uses a coarser segment granularity than the task with the `REPLACE` lock.
+- Concurrent append and replace fails if the task with the `APPEND` lock uses a coarser segment granularity than the task with the `REPLACE` lock.
 For example, if the `APPEND` task uses a segment granularity of YEAR and the `REPLACE` task uses a segment granularity of MONTH, you should not use concurrent append and replace.

 -  Only a single task can hold a `REPLACE` lock on a given interval of a datasource.